Knowledgeable DUI Defense Attorney in Monterey and Hollister Protects Your Rights

 - One year ignition interlock device

 Penalties increase substantially for those who commit repeat offenses within a 10-year period, up to a felony conviction and three-year prison sentence for a fourth offense.
 As is the case with other traffic offenses, the law is also stricter for commercial drivers.
+Furthermore, if you’ve been charged with a DUI, expect your car insurance rates to go up drastically.

 In addition, as of July 1, 2018, it is illegal in California to operate a motor vehicle with a blood alcohol concentration of 0.04 percent or more when a passenger for hire is in the vehicle.
 This means that Uber, Lyft, taxi drivers, etc., are held to a higher standard of safety while transporting people.
 A conviction will result in both a license suspension and a disqualification for commercial driver license holders.